klaytn/klaytn-docs/docs/bapp/sdk/caver-js/getting-started.md

 testFunction()
 ```

-Save the file and run it in your console.
+Run the code in your console.
 Looking at the execution result of the code above, if user1 signs, one signature is created, and if user2 signs, user2's signature is appended to the existing user1's signature.

 ```bash
 $ node ./test.js